Art Alliance Writers' Workshop

 - Attach all required materials as .pdf or Microsoft Word document (.doc or .docx) to your completed online application form.

 If accepted, students must submit a non-refundable matriculation fee of $100 to hold their place in the program.
-The matriculation fee is used to cover costs associated with the certificate program such as UArts CS student photo ID and computer lab access.
+The matriculation fee is used to cover costs associated with the certificate program such as UArts CS student photo ID and library access.
+Full payment schedule and options will be made available to accepted students.